Do you have towels to get dry but don’t have a tumble dryer? Then you will want to dry them naturally as quickly as you

 6. Use a heated airer

-When you need your laundry to dry quicker switch on the heat on this electric clothes airer for an hour or so to give your drying time a boost.
+When you need your laundry to dry quicker switch on the heat on this electric clothes airer to give your drying time a boost.

 Alternatively, put your airer next to a radiator or box fan.
 Don’t forget to turn the airer around from time to time for even drying.